wp-plugins/wp-fetlife-importer/readme.txt

 Yes, WP FetLife Importer also imports comments.

 This plugin is free software, but please consider [making a donation](http://maybemaimed.com/cyberbusking/) if you found it useful.
-If you're an organization that needs help [escaping FetLife](http://maybemaimed.com/escape-from-fetlife/), please [ask me for a quote](http://maybemaimed.com/seminars/#booking-inquiry).

 == Installation ==